 Disney made a huge pivot into the streaming video business, with a strategic plan to become a major player from 2019 to 2021.
 Disney started out by launching streaming sports content on ESPN+ in the spring of 2018 and they are hoping to expand this service in the future.
 When you consider diverse popularity and strong demand for Disney’s content, it is likely to be the most serious competitor to Netflix’s domination of this space.
 This alone should be a catalyst for a huge rise in the value of the DIS stock.

 Why Trade Walt Disney Stocks with AvaTrade?

-- Comprehensive Education: AvaTrade’s clients can access a comprehensive collection of educational materials such as videos, articles and tests on its very own trading academy – SharpTrader.
+AvaTrade’s clients can access a comprehensive collection of educational materials such as videos, articles and tests like a real trading academy.
 In addition, they can also join weekly webinars and access AvaTrade’s eBooks.

-- Leveraged Trading: With leverage set at , you can get in on the Walt Disney stock action at just a small fraction of the cost of purchasing the shares outright.
+With leverage set at , you can get in on the Walt Disney stock action at just a small fraction of the cost of purchasing the stocks outright.

 The ability to short-sell Walt Disney stock is a key advantage of trading at AvaTrade since you can profit from any moves in the stock price, no matter what the direction.